sdvickers98/picoCTF-2019-Walkthrough/cryptography/#8 - la cifra de.md

 The Vigenère cipher is a modified version of the Caesar cipher.
 Instead of always using the same value to shift characters by, the shift amount rotates through a repeating series of numbers.
 This series of repeating shift values is often represented by a keyword, or key.
 The place of each letter in the alphabet is the shift value that the letter represents (we treat the alphabet as if it's zero indexed, i.e. a = 0, b = 1, etc.).

 Okay, if that wasn't a good enough explanation, here's an example.
 Say we have the message "hello" and the keyword "abcde".
-Then, we go consecutively through letters of the message and the key, using the key to determine the value that each letter should be shifted by.
+Then, we look consecutively at the letters of the message and the key, using the key to determine the value that each letter in the message should be shifted by.
 * h + a = h + 0 = h
 * e + b = e + 1 = f
 * l + c = l + 2 = n